Danielle Smith: 31st Alberta Legislature

 In the May 2023 Alberta general election, Smith led the UCP to a second consecutive majority government, albeit with a reduced majority, defeating the New Democratic Party led by Rachel Notley.
 The election campaign was close and one of the fiercest in Alberta's history.
 Smith was reelected in her riding.
-Although the UCP's share of the vote only declined slightly (from 55% to 53%), the opposition vote coalesced behind the NDP, which resulted in a loss of 11 seats for the UCP.
+Although the UCP's share of the vote declined only slightly (from 55% to 53%), the opposition vote coalesced behind the NDP, which resulted in a loss of 11 seats for the UCP.
 Notably, the UCP came in second place in Calgary, which had been a power base for the centre-right in Alberta for years, and failed to win any seats in Edmonton.
 But the UCP won all but four seats outside Edmonton and Calgary.
 Smith thus became the third woman to lead a party to a win in an Alberta general election, after Redford and Notley.

 On August 3, 2023, the Smith government announced that it was pausing all approvals in the province renewable energy industry for six months.
 On February 28, 2024, Smith announced further restrictions on renewable energy development.
 Mike Law, the CEO of the independent Alberta Electric System Operator, was opposed to the moratorium because it would send a "closed-for-business message" and send investments into a "tailspin."
-Smith also made claims that Alberta Utilities Commission and Rural Municipalities of Alberta both supported her decision to pause development.
+Law was later replaced.
+Smith also claimed that Alberta Utilities Commission and Rural Municipalities of Alberta both supported her decision to pause development.
 However, both organizations denied it.
+The Business Renewables Centre-Canada revealed that corporate renewable energy investment is down 99% compared to 2023 and that Nova Scotia over Alberta is the country leader in corporate power purchase agreements in 2025.

 In November 2024, Smith won a mandatory leadership review by UCP members attending convention with 91.5% of the vote, and only 4633 ballots cast.
 By comparison, she won with a much more narrow margin of 53% in the 2022 leadership race, and over 80,000 ballots were cast.

 Amid US President Donald Trump's discussions of potential tariffs on Canada and remarks about the possibility of annexing Canada, Smith was the only premier who refused to sign a joint statement by Canadian premiers to coordinate a response in case Trump acted on his threats.
 Amid the threats, she visited Trump at his Mar-a-Lago resort.
-She was scheduled to attend Trump's inauguration, but was unable to because the event was moved into a small indoor venue due to bad weather conditions.
-On March 20, 2025, it was revealed that Smith did an interview with Breitbart two weeks before in which she said that she pressed the Trump administration to pausing the implementation of tariffs as a way for Conservative leader Pierre Poilievre to be elected as Prime Minister.
+She was scheduled to attend Trump's inauguration, but was unable because the event was moved into a small indoor venue due to bad weather.
+On March 20, 2025, it was revealed that Smith did an interview with Breitbart two weeks before in which she said that she pressed the Trump administration to pause the implementation of tariffs as a way for Conservative leader Pierre Poilievre to be elected as Prime Minister.
 Smith said that she had reasoned that the implementation of the tariffs would benefit the Liberal Party of Canada polling numbers and that Poilievre would be more in line with the Trump administration.